tenex/rails-assets/README.markdown

 ## Legacy RubyGems index

 RubyGems supports generating indexes for the so called legacy verions (< 1.2), and since it is very rare to use such versions nowadays, it can be disabled, thus improving indexing times for large repositories.
-If it's safe for your application, you can disable support for these legacy versions by adding the following configuration to yout config.ru file:
+If it's safe for your application, you can disable support for these legacy versions by adding the following configuration to your config.ru file:

     Geminabox.build_legacy = false